 Can I afford disability insurance?

-When you’re already paying for other kinds of insurance — home, auto, life, etc., — it’s hard to think about buying more.
+Individual disability income insurance plans can ensure you have protection that’s right for your circumstances.
+But when you’re already paying for other kinds of insurance — home, auto, life, etc. — it’s hard to think about buying more.
 But a good way to frame it is what disability insurance costs versus what the benefit would be if you used it.

 If he becomes totally disabled, after a 90-day waiting period he could receive $4,050 a month over 12 months, replacing about 86 percent of his pre-disability, after-tax income — and hopefully allowing him to keep up his coffee habit.